Do you struggle getting a good starting point while using Look-Up Tables (LUTs)? This idea may make things easier (in Davinci Resolve).

 Learn how to use the 'Offline Reference Clip' to see what the final approved timeline looked like - while color correcting in DaVinci Resolve.

-In this installment of From The Mailbag, we discuss GPUs for the colorist and tech we've discovered we can live without, and tech we can't.
+The Team discusses GPUs for the colorist and how to select one.
+Plus, tech we've discovered we can live without, and tech we can't.

 Are you having problems deciding how to attack color correcting your images?
 Learn how to quickly generate ideas in this video.